I love animals and I am devoted to supporting associations that rescue them.

 I emigrated from Italy to Canada at the age of 20 without speaking a word of English.
-Then, in my 40s, I achieved a bachelor’s degree in creative writing from UBC.
+Then, in my 40s, I achieved a bachelor’s degree in creative writing from the University of British Columbia.
 Writing has always been my passion, and I am proud of my achievements.
 My background brings a unique perspective to my writing.

 These are some of my achievements: